k3po/k3po/specification/k3po.control/SPEC.md

 This event is sent by the server when the server encountered an error while processing another command.

 ###### Headers
-- content-length - the length of the content of the command.
-This header is optional, should be present only when content is not empty.
+- content-length - the length of the message body.
+This header is optional, should be present only when the message body is not empty.
 - summary - a short description of the error (normally the error type)

-###### Content
+###### Message body
-The content for the event is the description of the exception in case we have an exception or a more detailed description in case there is no exception.
+The message body for the event is the description of the exception in case we have an exception or a more detailed description in case there is no exception.